briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 # An Overview of Malware
+- A threat vector is who or what can cause harm (Think whats at stake).
+A attack vector is the way the attacker does it

 - <u>Malware</u>: software that is performing bad things on a system
     - Malware can
         - Gather information using keystrokes